dmbarbour/glas/docs/GlasApps.md

 ## Procedures and Processes

-The glas 'prog' model of programs is not optimal for transaction machine applications.
+The glas 'prog' model of programs is not optimal for transaction loop applications.
 It places a huge burden on the optimizer to support concurrency, parallelism, and incremental computing.
 I'd like to design a model better optimized for this role, including more fine-grained effects and tracking of shared vars (read-only, write-only, channel writes, read-write vars).
 Something based loosely on Kahn Process Networks or Lafont Interaction Networks might be a good start.

 ## Misc Thoughts